jsonata-js/jsonata/functions.md

 - `$number(arg)`

-  Cast the value of `arg` to a number
+   Casts the `arg` parameter to a number using the following casting rules
+   - Numbers are unchanged
+   - Strings that contain a sequence of characters that represent a legal JSON number are converted to that number
+   - All other values cause an error to be thrown.

 - `$sum(array)`
 - `$abs(number)`